jundalisay/sp/content/en/research/galileo/two/day-1b.md

 will have conceded both to Aristotle and to you, without further demonstration, that the world is a body, and perfect; yea, most perfect, being the chief work of God.

-SALV.
-Exactly so.
+{{< l a="Salviati" >}}
+Exactly.
 Therefore leaving the general contemplation of the whole, let us get to the consideration of the pans.
-Aristotle in his first division separates the whole into two differing and, in a way, contrary parts: namely, the celestial and the elemental, the former being ingenerable, incorruptible, inalterable, impenetrable, etc.; the latter being exposed to continual alteration, mutation, etc. He takes this difference from the diversity of local motions as his original principle.
+Aristotle in his first division separates the whole into two differing and, in a way, contrary parts: namely, the celestial and the elemental, the former being ingenerable, incorruptible, inalterable, impenetrable, etc.; the latter being exposed to continual alteration, mutation, etc.

+He takes this difference from the diversity of local motions as his original principle.
 With this step he proceeds.

 Leaving, so to speak, the sensible world and retiring into the ideal world, he begins architectonically to consider that, nature being the principle of motion, it is appropriate that natural bodies should be endowed with local motion.
 He then declares local motions to be of three kinds: namely, circular, straight, and mixed straight-and-circular.
 The first two he calls simple, because of all lines only the circular and the straight are simple.
 Hereupon, restricting himself somewhat, he newly defines among the simple motions one, the circular, to be that which is made around the center; and the other, the straight, to be upward and downward -- upward, that which goes from the center; and downward, whatever goes toward the center.
 And from this he infers it to be necessary and proper that all simple motions are confined to these three kinds; namely, toward the center, away from the center, and around the center.
 This answers, he says, with a certain beautiful harmony to what has been said previously about the body; it is perfect in three things, and its motion is likewise.

 These motions being established, he goes on to say that some natural bodies being simple, and others composites of those (and he calls those bodies simple which have a natural principle of motion, such as fire and earth), it is proper that simple motions should be those of simple bodies, and that mixed motions should belong to compound bodies; in such a way, moreover, that compounds take the motion of that part which predominates in their composition.
 SAGR.
 Wait awhile, Salviati, for in this argument I find so many doubts assailing me on all sides that I shall either have to tell them to you if I want to pay attention to what you are going to say, or withhold my attention in order to remember my doubts.
-SALV.

 I shall willingly pause, for I run the same risk too, and am on the verge of getting shipwrecked.
 At present I sail between rocks and boisterous waves that are making me lose my bearings, as they say.
 Therefore, before I multiply your difficulties, propound them.

 [Discussion of earth's place in the solar system:]

-SALV.
 I see we are once more going to engulf ourselves in a boundless sea from which there is no getting out, ever.
 This is navigating without compass, stars, oars, or rudder, in which we must needs either pass from bank to bank or run aground, or sail forever lost.
 If, as you suggested, we are to get on with our main subject, it is necessary for the present to put aside the general question whether straight motion is necessary in nature and is proper to some bodies, and proceed to demonstrations, observations, and particular experiments.
 First we must propound all those that have been put forward to prove the earth's stability by Aristotle, Ptolemy, and others, trying next to resolve them.
 Finally we must produce those by which a person may become persuaded that the earth, no less than the moon or any other planet, is to be numbered among the natural bodies that move circularly.
+{{< /l >}}

 SAGR.
 I submit to the latter more willingly, as I am better satisfied with your architectonic and general discourse than with that of Aristotle.
 For yours satisfies me without the least